tkubica12/azure-hub-and-spoke-blueprint/README.md

 ![](images/23.png)

-Note networkTeam has beed added to networking-rg, but since resources are locked, they cannot modify settings.
+Note networkTeam has beed added to networking-rg, but since resources are locked, they by default cannot modify settings.
 Nevertheless they are able to check configurations and do troubleshooting.
-Should they need to modify settings we need to modify Blueprint, create new version and update assignment.
-When temporary changes are needed eg. for troubleshooting purposes we can unassign Blueprint and networkTeam can do changes for testing.
-After correct setup is found, we would create new version of blueprint and assign it back to spoke subscription.
+Should they need to modify settings there are two options:
+- Undeploy Blueprint to remove lock so network team can do manual changes.
+After figuring things out you should make changes part of ARM template, modify Blueprint by publishing new version and assign this new version to subscription.
+- You can assign network administrators as exception in Deny Statement so resources are not locked for them.
+Note this is currently not possible when assigning Blueprint via GUI, you need to use PowerShell (or API) as outlined later.

 ![](images/24.png)